Vardot/varbase_components/components/organisms/card-hero/README.md

 # Hero Card

-Overlay card component and pattern for a media and a text over it.
+Hero card component for a media and a text over the media.